-Kick up your chocolate cake with Guinnes with this easy one bowl chocolate cake covered in a 2-ingredient chocolate ganache!
+Kick up your chocolate cake with Guinness with this easy one bowl dark chocolate Guinness cake covered in a 2-ingredient chocolate ganache!

 *this post contains affiliate links.
 I only recommend products I own and love!

 Over the summer, I spent pretty much the month of July in Galway, Ireland and while I was I had chance to visit the Guinness factory (again, yes again!) in Dublin and it was just as fun as it was the same time.

 In fact I got my certificate to say I can officially pour a Guinness properly.